 Testing and Measurement over Expert Opinion

-Marketing and PR, especially, is beset with folks claiming to be “experts” on consumer behavior and “best practices”—much of which is actually based on personal opinion, anecdotal evidence, or untested theories.
-This so called “expert opinion” is often very convincing when the rationale behind it is explained.
+Marketing and PR, especially, is beset with folks claiming to be “experts” on customer behavior and “best practices”—much of which is actually based on personal opinion, anecdotal evidence, or untested theories.
+The "expert opinion” is very convincing--yet time and again, is proven wrong by actual customer behavior.

-The projection of image is so over-done in marketing that it’s really hard to take anything at face value anymore.
-Everyone tries to appear larger than they are, more successful than they are, even more capable than they are.
-Websites are artfully designed to make businesses appear as if they have a large staff, a vast array of expertise, and a top-notch pedigree.
-Pretense and clever copy bolster the appearance of being in the “big leagues”.
+The projection of image is so over-done in the business world that we can't take anything at face value anymore.
+Everyone tries to appear larger than they are, more successful than they are, more capable than they are.
+It is an age of hype, pretense, and hyperbole.

 Today’s consumer is more perceptive than ever before—and can detect even subtle attempts to deceive or manipulate them.
 Armed with social media, the backlash against any perceived lack of integrity is swift and punishing.
-Honesty and authenticity is expected—and will gain you customer loyalty above and beyond your other offerings.
+Honesty and authenticity is expected.
+To do it right means making it an organization's policy from top-to-bottom.